Northern Serengeti: Lions, Beautiful Lions

 And now to today – Lion Day!

 We left Mila at 6:15am (first light) and the sky was clear.
-As we drove to an area that Isaac had heard has another group of lions, the sun rose and I managed to capture sunrise over the Serengeti.
+As we drove to an area that Isack had heard had another group of lions, the sun rose and I managed to capture sunrise over the Serengeti.

-Soon we were off-road and looking at 3 male lions and 1 female.
+Soon we were off-road and looking at three male lions and one female.
 One of the males was next to the female, the second was further away, and the third, further away still.
-Isaac explained that the 3 males are a “coalition”, and are probably brothers.
+Isack explained that the three males are a “coalition”, and are probably brothers - they patrol and guard their territory, fighting any other males that stray in.

 The #1 male was aware of us, and would open his eyes, move around a little and go back to sleep.
 The lioness barely moved.
 A few 4WDs came and went – we stayed put.